-You slide the art up behind the beaded strip in the rail.
-Then, once it catches, your work is done.
-I can slide up a whole classes worth of art in a few quick minutes.
-I think they really look nice, too.
-I opted for 2 layers, making sure that I can turn the 12×18 papers the vertical way and still fit 2 rows.
+In my case, I just slide the art up behind the beaded strip in the rail.
+Then, once it catches, my work is done.
+I can slide up a whole class’s worth of art in a few quick minutes.
+I think they look nice, too.
+I opted for 2 rows and made sure that I could fit 12″ x 18″ paper between them.

-When you want to release the papers, all you do is curl the paper up, and it quickly releases from the “trap”- This makes taking down the work a 2 minute process as well.
+When you want to release the papers, all you do is curl the paper up, and it quickly releases.
+This method makes taking down the work a 2-minute process as well.

-Although an initial investment, these rails have never let me down when it comes to getting and keeping student work in display in a timely and organized fashion.
+Although it was an initial investment, these rails have never let me down when it comes to getting and keeping student work on display in a timely and organized fashion.
 If you’re looking to do something similar, you may want to ask your PTO to help with funding.
 That’s what I did!

 How do you fit the task of displaying student art around your school, without taking hours of time?